NAU-PIXEL/KRC/pyorb/pyorb_readme.md

                 - DELJUL:   Orbit period / 360, in Earth Days.
                 - DUSTA:    don't know.
 Mars atmosphere.
                 - GRAV:     surface gravity in m/s^2
                 - N24:      usually 96. larger for some of jupiter's moons in the examples, always a multiple of 24.
 Maybe things get weird if the diurnal division is too much real time?
 Io's 96, and that makes ~26.5 minute timesteps.
 The others seemed tuned to target ~15 minute timesteps.
+Weird there's no Luna porb default to compare with.
 Weird that a default N24 is specified at all rather than just computing it directly from the rotational period somewhere else!!
                 - PERIOD:   sidereal rotation period in Earth Days. (why duplicate this so many places????)
                 - PTOTAL:   surface atmospheric pressure (atmospheres only)
                 - TAUD:     don't know.
 Mars atmosphere. (record only present for bennu???)
                 - TAURAT:   don't know.
 Mars atmosphere.
                 - TFROST:   don't know.
 Mars atmosphere. (record only present for bennu???)
+        - I think I can break out non-orbital params from `planetary_params3.csv`, and just have a canonical table for dealing with atmospheres and planetshine, that then populates the HDFs.
+Hopefully that order of precedence makes sense.
     - [ ] user interface: specify body, get a metakernel using `kernel_mgmt.py`, options to force params to user input values.
     - [ ] function to derive spin pole from obliquity and true anomaly, set spin_axis and secondary_spin_params based on that method? (seems more user friendly to have that option)
     - [ ] generate formatted output as entry in `planetary_params3.csv`?